• Skip to primary navigation

 The Best Part About Doing DoorDash In Another State

-The nice thing about doing DoorDash in another state is that you don’t have to contact DoorDash or do anything to be able to dash outside of your home market.
+The nice thing about doing DoorDash in another state is that you don’t have to contact DoorDash or do anything to be able to Dash outside of your home market.
 This is in contrast to an app like Grubhub, which requires you to contact Grubhub support and have them switch your city.

 Since it’s so easy to do DoorDash in another state, this makes DoorDash an interesting way to earn money while you’re traveling.
 I do this almost every time I travel.
 When I get to a new city, I’ll turn on the DoorDash app and see if I can Dash.
 Most of the time, I’ll rent a bike from a bikeshare system, then go around doing some deliveries if I have some time.